DasLab/Anomalous_polyA_RT/README.md

 ## MATLAB scripts for capillary electrophoresis data
 The `CE_analysis_matlab` folder contains a variety of scripts that were used to analyze capillary electrophoresis (CE) data and generate many of the CE-based figures in the paper.
 The `output` folder contains output figures from these scripts.

-## Raw Sequencing Data Download
+## Additional Data Downloads
-Raw sequencing data can be found in GEO and the Stanford Data Repository (uploads are currently pending).
-This README will be updated with the relevant information once data deposition to these locations is complete.
+* Raw sequencing data can be found in GEO at [GSE 149061](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149061) and a Stanford Data Repository [persistent URL](https://purl.stanford.edu/xm553fz5401).
+* Additional MATLAB analysis scripts and paper figures are compiled in a [DropBox archive](https://www.dropbox.com/sh/re2py0pfvyr0h0p/AACjQ_Otw-pKC34k6r2exYSZa?dl=0).
+* Capillary electrophoresis data are also archived at the [RNA Mapping Database](https://rmdb.stanford.edu/search/?sstring=polyA)